 On Drip Harder, Lil Baby & Gunna were restitute, unyielding, and confident -- they sampled from their own cupboard, staying risk averse in the process.
 In some respects, the album can be viewed cynically, like an oil and vinegar mixture.
 But the longer you stare into the painting the more you become transfixed, for there are at least a half-dozen moments Lil Baby & Gunna employ otherworldly chemistry, and that doesn't account for the equally distributed solo experiments on Drip Harder: "Deep End" and "Close Friends" for "Baby," and "Style Stealer" and World Is Yours" for Gunna.
-"Close Friends," in particular gives Lil Baby a definable character set which he sometimes lacks -- made even more special through an admittance of a "Close Friendship" with a woman which in turn nspires him to emulate Young Thug's melodic form on "Relationships."
+"Close Friends," in particular gives Lil Baby a definable character set which he sometimes lacks -- made special through his admittance of a "Close Friendship" inspired by Young Thug's manifestation on "Relationships" of last year.

-Gunna and Baby were right to assume they had outgrown their stature, not the least because they lacked in ground-level support from you know who.
+Gunna and Baby were right to assume they had outgrown their stature, not the least because they lacked ground-level support from you know who.
 Thugger remains an explicit source of faith -- He knows, in particular, how to place the batting order at YSL, but rarely imposes himself unless called into action.
-And so on Drip Harder, Thug watches encouragingly from afar, allowing Turbo to exercise his rightful passage as the uncredited third member.
+And so on Drip Harder, Thug watches encouragingly from afar, allowing Turbo to exercise his rightful passage as an uncredited third within the grouping.
 Whether accounted for not, Turbo's chord inflections are consistent; they denote a nuclear strength within the group but in some instances, they do contribute to an unsustainable pace.

 Celebrating Turbo The Great as the unsung hero on Drip Harder understates his commitment to the cause.
 Without Run Dat Back Turbo ascribed to the project, Lil Baby would be stuck doing core alignments on the side of a road.
 Turbo's executive producer role is something of a graveyard shift, as far is post-production is generally perceived.
 Lil Baby owes much of his arpeggiated style to a residency under Turbo, which bore 2018's breakout album Harder Than Ever as a consequence.